Saric-Group/archaeal_membranes/README.md

 Run LAMMPS in the `test` directory:
 `(cd test; lmp -in in.lmp)`

-Visualize output files (we recommend Ovito).

-If using Ovito, create a pipeline by loading the `in.data` file containing topology and load the trajectory files `out.0.relax.traj.bin` and `out.1.main.traj.bin`.
+For visualizing trajectory files, we recommend Ovito: create a pipeline by loading the `in.data` file containing topology and load the trajectory files `out.0.relax.traj.bin` and `out.1.main.traj.bin`.